| Learning the Language of the

 but if you come in and accidentally insult one of the most popular posters

+in the group you'll end up on the receiving end of lots of flames!
 9. Keep your signature four lines or less and try to avoid the urge to

 draw huge text pictures or tell everyone your top twenty sites.
 It's annoying.